CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

 Welcome to the project.
 We are students at Texas State University enrolled in CS3398 - Software Engineering course.
 Our application is aimed for students of all grade levels who are seeking a user friendly solution for grade management.
 This app will allow students to save course grade information and will simplify grade calculation using an intuitive user interface.

-## Sprint 1 Project Status
-Base Model is implemented, including student data, operations on that data, and data persistence via class serialization to file.
-The three basic scene GUI visuals have been implemented: Login, Courses Overview, and Course.
-Next Steps:
- * Jon - Finish drop down list for adding a course and GUI changes to reflect model
- * TeamMember2
- * TeamMember3
- * TeamMember4
- * TeamMember5

 ## General Info
 ![Example screenshot](./img/EZ_Gradr.PNG)